 White came to Baa Ram U. a few years ago to give some lectures about his current project (Railroaded, which is worth a look for its excellent title alone!) and his career as a historian overall.
 This review of Railroaded is a model of how to write a review for an audience of intelligent general interest readers.
 Gerstle tells readers of Dissent why they should read this book in the first paragraph, and then Gerstle explains White and his career as a historian before giving an able overview of the book and an explanation for its importance.
 Nicely done.

-4 Responses to “Gerstle on White’s Railroaded, Gilded Ages, and the corruption of democracy”
+4 thoughts on “Gerstle on White’s Railroaded, Gilded Ages, and the corruption of democracy”